amukash/08-prj-loreal-chatbot/README.md

 When deploying through Cloudflare, make sure your API request body (in `script.js`) includes a `messages` array and handle the response by extracting `data.choices[0].message.content`.

+Tip: this project is set up to call a demo Cloudflare Worker proxy.
+The frontend `script.js` uses the worker URL `https://loreal-chat-proxy.amukash.workers.dev` to avoid exposing your OpenAI key in client-side code.

 Enjoy building your L’Oréal beauty assistant! 💄